 - Gather all the ingredients.

-- Cut the green onions into thin rounds and set aside.
+- Cut 1 green onion/scallion into thin rounds and set aside.

-- In a small bowl, whisk the eggs.
+- In a small bowl, whisk 2 large eggs (50 g each w/o shell).

-- In a saucepan, heat the sesame oil over medium heat.
+- In a saucepan, heat 1 Tbsp toasted sesame oil over medium heat.

-- When it’s hot, add the ground pork and break into small pieces with the wooden spatula.
+- When it’s hot, add ¼ lb ground pork and break it into small pieces with the wooden spatula.

-- Add minced garlic and sake and cook until the pork is no longer pink.
+- Add 1 clove garlic (minced or crushed) and 1 Tbsp sake and cook until the pork is no longer pink.

-- Add the kimchi and cook for 1 minute.
+- Add ⅓ cup kimchi and cook for 1 minute.

-- Bring the soup to a boil and taste the soup.
+- Bring the soup to a boil and taste it.

-- Season the soup with salt and freshly ground black pepper to your taste.
+- Season the soup with ½ tsp Diamond Crystal kosher salt and freshly ground black pepper to your taste.

-- Turn the heat to medium-low and add Malony.
+- Turn the heat to medium low and add 1.8 oz Malony (glass noodles).
 Cook, stirring occasionally, for 7 minutes.

 - Slowly drizzle the egg over the soup and cook without touching for 1 minute.

-- Divide the noodles into 2 bowls and pour the soup.
+- Divide the noodles into individual bowls and pour the soup on top.

-- Sprinkle sesame seeds and garnish with green onion.
-Serve hot.
+- Sprinkle with 1 tsp toasted white sesame seeds and garnish with the green onion.
+Serve hot and enjoy!

 Do you have a seasoning blend that will give me the taste of original recipe using cabbage instead of kimchi? dont always have kimchi on hand but always have cabbage